Schedule

 Categories:

-Schedules are automatically saved to disk.
-RsyncUI loads the schedule file and reloads tasks that are due.
-Tasks scheduled to execute when the Mac is shut down are not loaded.
-If the Mac is put into sleep mode, RsyncUI will display unexecuted tasks in the Schedule view.
-There is no automatic execution of scheduled tasks that have not been executed.
+Schedules are saved automatically.
+RsyncUI loads tasks that are due.
+Tasks scheduled while the Mac was shut down are not loaded.
+If the Mac sleeps, unexecuted tasks appear in the Schedule view.
+Missed tasks do not run automatically.

-The scheduler is implemented by using the Timer library, quote Apple: “A timer that fires after a certain time interval has elapsed, sending a specified message to a target object.”
+The scheduler uses the Timer library.
+According to Apple: “A timer that fires after a certain time interval has elapsed, sending a specified message to a target object.”
 The timer has a strong reference to the run loop on the main thread.
-That also means that if the application goes to sleep, so does the run loop.
-And the timer is only active as long as RsyncUI is active.
+If the app goes to sleep, so does the run loop.
+The timer is active only while RsyncUI is running.

-To add a schedule, click on the date, set time and schedule.
-That is it.
-When a schedule is active the user is notified by the sidebar or the toolbar when the sidebar is hidden.
-By right click on a date will present schedules by date.
+To add a schedule, click on the date, set the time, and schedule the task.
+When a schedule is active, the user is notified in the sidebar or on the toolbar when the sidebar is hidden.
+Right-clicking on a date will present schedules by date.

 Tasks added to the schedule are validated.
-The planned next task schedule added must either:
+The planned next task schedule must either:

 - be 10 minutes ahead of the first schedule in queue

-- the first schedule in queue is always ahead of now
+- the first schedule in queue is always ahead of the current time

-- be 10 minutes subtracted from the first schedule in queue
+- be within 10 minutes before the first schedule in queue

-- as above, the planned next schedule must also be greater than now
+- as above, the planned next schedule must also be later than the current time

-- the Schedule function is enhanced to tolerate when the Mac goes to sleep
+The Schedule function is designed to handle Mac sleep mode:

-- when a scheduled task is not executed when the Mac enters sleep mode, the Schedule function retrieves unexecuted task and display the tasks in a table
+- when a scheduled task is not executed because the Mac enters sleep mode, the Schedule function retrieves unexecuted tasks and displays them in a table

 - the user may move the unexecuted tasks to the schedule table

-Select the schedules, one or more, and press the backspace.
+Select one or more schedules and press the backspace key.

 Feedback